Te Pāti Māori: Renaming New Zealand campaign

 In its statement is mentioned Article 3 of the Treaty of Waitangi which gave the Māori language equal status with English.
 By 17 September 2021, 51,000 had signed the petition.

 By early June 2022, a petition from Te Pāti Māori to rename New Zealand as "Aotearoa" had received over 70,000 signatures.
 On 2 June, the petition was submitted before Parliament's petitions committee.
 Waititi argued that the proposed name change would recognise New Zealand's indigenous heritage and strengthen its identity as a Pacific country.
 He opposed the idea of a referendum, claiming it would entrench the "tyranny of the majority".

+Foreign policy issues

+In May 2021, Te Pāti Māori co-leaders Ngarewa-Packer and Waititi supported Green Member of Parliament Golriz Ghahraman's push for New Zealand to recognise the State of Palestine.

+During the Gaza war, Te Pāti Māori advocated the expulsion of the Israeli Ambassador, Ran Yaakoby if Israel did not implement a ceasefire or open a humanitarian corridor in Gaza.
+Co-leader Ngarewa Packer also defended Green MP Chlöe Swarbrick's controversial "From the river to the sea" statement and urged the care-taker Labour Government to call for an "end to war crimes."